 As is often the case in a small town, Campobello doesn't have a public transportation system that people use for their commute.

-The per capita income in Campobello in 2010 was $18,900, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,600 for a family of four.
+The per capita income in Campobello in 2018 was $28,594, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $114,376 for a family of four.
 However, Campobello contains both very wealthy and poor people as well.

 Campobello is a somewhat ethnically-diverse town.
 The people who call Campobello home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Campobello residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Campobello include Irish, English, Scots-Irish, and Swedish.
+Important ancestries of people in Campobello include Irish, German, English, Italian, and Scots-Irish.

 The most common language spoken in Campobello is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.